laddge/HatoStrap/README.md

 # HatoStrap
-An awesome theme for WordPress
+An awesome Wordpress theme with Bootstrap